HomeDealsChatCheckupSearch

 14. Regional energy price variations

-Energy costs vary significantly across UK regions due to distribution network charges and local infrastructure costs:
+Energy costs vary significantly across UK regions due to distribution network charges and local infrastructure costs.
+Based on the new July-September 2026 price cap:

 RegionAverage annual billVariance from national average